Frequently Asked Questions Pertaining To:

-No. The convenience fee is not refundable even if the payment to which it relates was made in error, is canceled, refunded, or charged back.
+No. The convenience fee is charged by the payment processor, and it is not refundable even if the payment to which it relates was made in error, is canceled, refunded, or charged back.

-If I use my debit card, will I be charged the convenience fee?
+If I use my debit card online, will I be charged the convenience fee?

-Are other universities charging a convenience fee for web transactions?
+Are other online credit card companies charging a convenience fee for web transactions?

 If I pay my tuition and fees with a credit card through the web and then later have a credit on my account, how will the overpayment be refunded to me?